Frequently Asked Questions (FAQs)

 Oh yea!
 We begin preparing for each tour over a year in advance.
 Most itineraries are jam-packed with basketball, sightseeing, excursions, travel, and a small dose of free time.
 We want to get the most out of our short time together!

-All coaches serve as chaperones on our trips.
+Our coaches ALWAYS serve as chaperones on our trips.
 More than likely, there will be at least one member of our staff on the trip as well.
-In most cases, we will also have a partner company on the ground assisting us throughout the duration of our tour.
+In many cases, we will also have a partner company on the ground assisting us throughout the duration of our tour.

-Absolutely (for international tours only)!
+For all of our international tours, you absolutely need one!
 It is not possible to travel internationally without a passport.
-It is the responsibility of the traveler to ensure that he/she has a passport book in hand for every international flight during the tour.
+We give you the resources to apply for one, but ultimately it is the responsibility of the traveler to ensure that he/she has a passport book in hand for every international flight during the tour.
 No traveler will not be allowed to board the plane without it.

 We have never had an issue with one of our tours affecting a player’s NCAA eligibility.
 Our staff has been a part of several tours with players at all college levels and have not had any problems.
 However, if you are currently on a college roster, it is recommended that you play it safe by double-checking with your athletic department’s compliance officer.
 Ultimately, it is your responsibility to stay within compliance of all rules and regulations set forth by the NCAA.

-If interested in coaching on one of our tours, contact our staff at email@example.com.
+If interested in coaching on one of our tours, contact our staff ASAP at firstname.lastname@example.org.

 We know it sounds too good to be true, but this is a full-time job for us.
 We take great pride in building tours that either travel internationally (competition) or stay inside the United States (skills advancement).
 Our tours are designed to combine both basketball as well as a cultural education to last a lifetime!